 Banks were closed for four days "in order to prevent the export, hoarding, or earmarking of gold or silver coin or bullion or currency."
 (So much for storing precious metals in safety deposit boxes!)

-Soon thereafter, the official gold price was raised 70%, enabling the government to print money and continue financing record expenditures while keeping the currency backed by the required 40% gold minimum.
+Soon thereafter, the official gold price was raised by 70%, enabling the government to print money and continue financing record expenditures while keeping the currency backed by the required 40% gold minimum.

-All of us are (or should) be aware by now that our privacy across the board has been, if not completely destroyed, then eroded to a point close to it.
+All of us are (or should) be aware by now that our privacy across the board has been, if not destroyed, then eroded to a point close to it.

 The old canard that "If you have done nothing wrong, you don't have anything to fear" is not only outdated and naive, it's simply an invitation to unfettered expansion of authoritarian policies on the part of "the government" at all levels – local, regional and national.

 An important inspiration for this month's essay was sparked by a reading of and reflection on a lengthy post at bitcoin.com by Wendy McElroy, titled "Privacy Is the Virtue That Sparked the American Revolution."
-In a powerful statement, she ties together the concept that even in – perhaps especially because of – the age of digital revolution, privacy is as important today as it has ever been.
+In a powerful statement, she ties together the concept that even in – perhaps especially because of – the age of the digital revolution, privacy is as important today as it has ever been.
 She says:

 The surest protection of privacy is to do exactly what government fears.
 Assert it; celebrate it; understand its pivotal importance to freedom.
 Do not respond to the spine-chilling demand — “Your papers!”

 Those who would like to read this column in its entirety, and perhaps study other aspects of McElroy's new book, The Satoshi Revolution: A Revolution of Rising Expectations – which she is "live publishing" – can access it here.